huggingface/blog/train-decision-transformers.md

 In the previous post, we demonstrated how to use a transformers Decision Transformer model and load pretrained weights from the 🤗 hub.

-In this part we will use 🤗 Trainers and a custom Data Collator to train a Decision Transformer model from scratch, using an Offline RL Dataset hosted on the 🤗 hub.
+In this part we will use 🤗 Trainer and a custom Data Collator to train a Decision Transformer model from scratch, using an Offline RL Dataset hosted on the 🤗 hub.
 You can find code for this tutorial in [this colab notebook]() # ADD LINK

 We will be performing offline RL to learning the following behavior in the [mujoco halfcheetah environment](https://www.gymlibrary.dev/environments/mujoco/half_cheetah/).